 Office of the Chief

 I have served as a police officer for the Village with my partner Qoose since 2005.
 Qoose is a German Shepard that has been certified by the Ohio Peace Officers Training Academy as a special purpose narcotics and human tracking canine.
 Together, he and I have been involved in hundreds of drug arrests and convictions during our 10 years together.
-Qoose recently retired and is currently helping me keep an eye on my girls at home.
-I miss him at work but it puts me at ease knowing he is at home protecting my family.

 In 2012, I was certified as a Drug Recognition Expert (DRE) making me one of approximately 100 officers in the State of Ohio to hold this title.
 My credentials as a DRE allowed me to conduct 12 step evaluations on individuals suspected of driving under the influence of drugs other than alcohol.
 I use these skills to assist agencies all over the state of Ohio with drug impaired convictions.
 I am also certified by the Ohio Police Officer Training Academy as a Standardized Field Sobriety instructor (SFST) and to instruct the Advanced Roadside Impaired Driving Enforcement course (A.R.I.D.E).
 All in an attempt to combat impaired driving in our Village and surrounding communities.